DecodeGenetics/Ratatosk/README.md

 - Ratatosk works best with paired-end short reads in input (`-i`): reads from the same pair **must** have the same FASTA/FASTQ name (if the reads are extracted from a BAM file, use `samtools bam2fq -n`).

 - Several temporary files are written to disk.
 These files have the same prefix name as the output file (`-o`) but are deleted at the end of Ratatosk execution.
-Given an input long read file (`-l`) of size *L* GB, ensure that the output folder has at least about *2.5L* GB of free space.
+Given an input long read file (`-l`) of size *X* GB, ensure that the output folder has at least about *2.5X* GB of free space.

 ## FAQ